bpatch/handwriting-classification-app/README.md

 # handwriting-classification-app
 Contains two streamlit apps: one to make handwritten data and one to classify based on new input (uses random forests, naive Bayes and convolutional neural networks).

-At the time of writing the app was live at http://128.199.54.172:8501/

-It won't be there forever unfortunately, but these are the steps that were taken to build the app, so that it might return again:
+These are the steps that were taken to build the app:

 1. Write handwriting-data-app.py
 2. Open handwriting-data-app.py locally by executing "streamlit run handwriting-data-app.py" in a terminal in the working directory containing the files of this repository.